-Four students who attend LVS Ascot on Licensed Trade Charity educational sponsorships celebrated their A-level results on Thursday 16th August.
+Four students who attend LVS Ascot on Licensed Trade Charity Bursaries celebrated their A-level results on Thursday 16th August 2018.

 Ian Dunlop, whose parents Alec and Hilary run the Barmy Arms pub in Twickenham, has been at LVS Ascot since he was 7 years old, and his A-level results helped him win a place at the British and Irish Modern Music Institute in London.
 Thanks to his 11-year education at LVS Ascot he will now go on to study a 3-year music production degree.

-His mother Hilary said: “We sent Ian’s older sister Sophie to LVS Ascot also on an educational sponsorship, and she now has a degree and hopes to study a Master degree next.
+His mother Hilary said: “We sent Ian’s older sister Sophie to LVS Ascot also on a Bursary, and she now has a degree and hopes to study a Master degree next.
 She loved the school and we were so impressed with it that we applied for a similar sponsorship for Ian.”
 His father Alec added: “LVS Ascot has turned Ian into a really well rounded individual.
 He and his friends there have become such confident young people.”

-For more information on our educational sponsorships, please click here.
+For more information on our Bursaries, please click here.